thanasipk/uoft-api/README.md

 ##### `getProgramCourses`
 - Takes a valid three-letter code representing a department at the University (ie/ the first three letters of any  course code).
-- Returns an array of JSON objects in a callback (as demonstrated below), where each JSON object contains a single course's information and has the following structure:
+- Takes a callback which handles error and an array of courses represented as JSON objects (as demonstrated below), where each JSON object contains a single course's information and has the following structure:

 ```js
   {